1. The Captain is Always Right.

 4. Go Ashore and Carpe (that f*ckin’) Diem.

-Nope, that is not a sexy word as you think it is.
-Carpe Diem is a Latin word which literally translates “pluck the day”.
+Nope, that is not as a sexy word as you think it is.
+Carpe Diem is a Latin word that literally translates as “pluck the day”.
 It means enjoying the pleasure of the moment without concern for the future.
-Every seaman has this kind opportunity.
+Every seaman has this kind of opportunity.

-I had experienced this many times when I’m in a shore leave.
-Walking the streets of Dublin was very fascinating that I literally forgot about the vessel and my watch.
+I had experienced this many times when I was on shore leave.
+Walking the streets of Dublin was so fascinating that I literally forgot about the vessel and my watch.

 5. Be Prepared to Work 24/7.